viamrobotics/docs/docs/fleet/cli.md

 A location can have multiple API keys.

-### Create a robot API key
+### Create a machine part API key

-To use a robot API key to authenticate your CLI session, you must first create one:
+To use a machine part API key to authenticate your CLI session, you must first create one:

 1. First, [authenticate](#authenticate) your CLI session.
-   If you don't already have a robot API key created, authenticate using a personal access token, an [organization API key](#create-an-organization-api-key), or a [location API key](#create-a-location-api-key).
+   If you don't already have a machine part API key created, authenticate using a personal access token, an [organization API key](#create-an-organization-api-key), or a [location API key](#create-a-location-api-key).

-1. Then, run the following command to create a new robot API key:
+1. Then, run the following command to create a new machine part API key:

    ```sh {class="command-line" data-prompt="$"}
    viam robots api-key create --robot-id <robot-id> --org-id <org-id> --name <key-name>